mahaloz/decomp2dbg/README.md

 # decomp2gef
 A plugin to introduce a generic API for Decompiler support in GEF.
-Like, GEF, the plugin is battery-included and requires no external dependencies other than Python.
+Like GEF, the plugin is battery-included and requires no external dependencies other than Python.

 ![decomp2gef](decomp2gef.png)